acute-interpreter-panic/transfem-startpage/README.md

 ## TODO

+- implement templating for every one of the frontend files
 - implement functionality to clear and clean cache
-- implement fetching in intervals
 - host this website on a demo page
 - implement ctl
 - implement autocomplete with a nice go backend and fast communication.
 Since it all runs locally nobody should have privacy concerns NEEDS TO BE ABLE TO TOGGLED OFF FOR DEMO PAGE